 For the last day of the marathon, cooking by Alphabets is letter G. It is G for Guacamole.
 Guacamole is a Mexican dip that has become part of American cuisne.
 It is such an easy preparation that even a 5 year old cannot go wrong with it.

-Before I get to the recipe, here the recipes I posted for this marathon, cooking by alphabets theme.
+Before I get to the recipe, here are the recipes I posted for this marathon, cooking by alphabets theme.

 Aloo Kheer ~ Potato Pudding